gxtgong/memory-interface/README.md

 ## Documentations
 ### Webcams
 Two different webcams are used in this interface.
 * [RecordRTC](https://recordrtc.org/) is used for video recording throughout the entire process.
+It does not work well with Safari.
 * [Webcam JS](https://github.com/jhuckaby/webcamjs) is used for creating snapshots to be displayed.

 RecordRTC provides a way to access the recorded video through `node.js` in [RecordRTC to Node.js](https://github.com/muaz-khan/RecordRTC/tree/master/RecordRTC-to-Nodejs).